-Since heavy machinery projects are going to be set up, I would suggest that Madras may be given one heavy engineering industry.
-Preferably, the heavy electricals could be started there.
-While such an industry is started, many ancillary industries can be set up with the help of the management of the heavy indus.ry and the big industry can supply the finance, the technical knowhow and other facilities.
+heavy machinery projects are going to be set up.
+I would suggest that Madras may be given one heavy engineering industry.
+Preferably, the heavy electricals could be started While such an industry there. started, many ancillary industries can be set up with the help of the management of the heavy industry and the big industry can supply finance, the technical knowhow and other facilities.
 Thus, a big industrial zone could be created there.